 Contractor: Cuthbert and Sons

 Description: The building faces south and is a four story dark red colored brick and concrete structure.
-The building is located on landscaped grounds in the center of the city.
+The building is located on landscaped grounds of the Courthouse Square in the center of Lyons.
 The north front has a large arch extending up to the second story.
 At the roof line is a large dormer.
-White horizontal stone bands run between the floor levels.
+White colored horizontal stone bands run between the floor levels.
 On the center of the roof is a high square red colored brick tower with clock and steep roof.
 Dressed limestone highlights the foundation.
+In the interior, the first story has a cross hall plan with an entrance on each side of the building.
+On the west side is a grand staircase with an oak balustrade.
+There are plaster walls and ceilings.
+The County District Court courtroom is located at the northwest corner of the third story.
+The building houses the County District Court of the 20th Judicial District.
+The building was renovated in 1972 and 1982.

 See: The architect, J C Holland and Company of Topeka, designed courthouses in Clay County, Geary County and Mitchell County; and in Nebraska in Jefferson County.
 Holland and Son designed courthouses in Ness County.
 With Frank C Squires, he designed courthouses in Riley County and Thomas County.
 With Charles W Squires, he designed the courthouses in Marion County and Osborne County.